 How much fraud am I liable for when using a credit card?

 The Fair Credit Billing Act limits your liability for unauthorized use of a credit card to just $50.
 However, the limit can be as low as $0.
-To ensure you aren’t responsible for any unauthorized charges, you must properly notify your credit card company that your card has been lost or stolen — before any unauthorized charges are made on the card.
+To ensure you aren’t responsible for any unauthorized charges, you must properly notify your credit card company that your card has been lost or stole — before any unauthorized charges are made on the card.
 If you do this before any unauthorized charges are made, your liability will be reduced to zero.
 Additionally, you aren’t liable for unauthorized use if just your credit card number, not the credit card itself, is stolen.
 In practice, many major credit card issuers do not hold you liable for any fraudulent purchases.

 Downsides of virtual credit cards

 Returning items you order online to a physical location could be a challenge with virtual credit cards.
 Some stores require you to insert or swipe the card you used for the purchase to process your refund back to your card.
+The time it takes for a refund to show up on your credit card varies by vendor and card issuer.

 This obviously isn’t possible with a virtual credit card.
 In these cases, you may have to accept a store gift card instead of receiving the money back on your credit card.